wgahnagl/kubelet-stresstest/README.md

 ## Commands
 #### ./init.sh launch [aws/azure]
-launches an aws or azure cluster with credentials provided during setup.
+launches an aws or azure cluster with credentials provided during setup, and automatically runs test scripts on the launched cluster

 #### ./init.sh [path]
 copies an existing kubeconfig to the auth directory of the project and runs the test scripts